Research

 August 1943

-100th Infantry sent overseas after traveling via railroad from Camp Shelby to New Jersey.
-They arrived in Oran, Algeria, and were attached to the 34th Division, known as the “Red Bull” Division.
+100th Infantry Battalion (Separate) was sent overseas after traveling via railroad from Camp Shelby to New Jersey, and then to New York.
+They arrived in Oran, Algeria on September 2, 1943 and were attached to the 34th Division, known as the “Red Bull” Division.

 Japanese American soldiers in the Anti-tank Company of the Combat Team 19 August 1943 Japanese American soldiers in the Anti-tank Company of the Combat Team ease a gun off the bank of a stream to ferry it across on steel cables at Camp Shelby, Mississippi.
 Courtesy 442nd RCT Archives.